-Reimbursement can be expected in approximately three (3) to six (6) weeks after all of the following documentation has been submitted.
+Reimbursement can be expected in approximately three(3) to six (6) weeks after all of the following documentation has been submitted

-- Copies of all paid invoices, canceled checks (bank statements) and lien waiver for all of the façade work covered by grant.
-These must equal at least the required matching amount.
-All project expenditures must be paid by check, money order or credit card.
+- Copies of all paid invoices, canceled checks, and or bank statements for all of the façade work covered by grant.
+These must equal at least the required matching amount plus the amount of the signage grant.
+All project expenditures must be paid by check.
 The invoices must be marked paid, signed, and dated by the contractors.
-Cash payments are not accepted. - Lien waivers can not be substituted for canceled checks or bank statements. - Color photographs of completed project. - Projects that have received a Façade grant prior to having secured tenants for rental space must have half occupancy before a partial reimbursement will be processed.
-Owner has one year to retain full occupancy in order to receive full reimbursement. - Properties that receive grants in excess of \$10,000 will have a lien placed on the property.
+Cash payments are not accepted. - Lien waivers can not be substituted for canceled checks or bank statements. - · Color photographs of completed project. - Projects that have received a Downtown Façade grant prior to having secured tenants for rental space must have half occupancy before a partial reimbursement will be processed.
+Owner has one year to retain full occupancy in order to receive full reimbursement - Properties that receive grants in excess of \$10,000 will have a lien placed on the property.
 This lien will remain in effect for three years.
 If the property is sold or transferred within that time period a portion of the award will be deducted from the proceeds of the sale.
 A property sold or transferred within one year will require repayment of the full amount, within two years 66% and within three years 33%.